-The Menu Reference Guide (also available at www.lancom.eu/download or on the CD supplied) describes all of the parameters in LCOS, the operating system used by LANCOM products.
+The Menu Reference Guide (also available at www.lancom.eu/download or on the data medium (CD/DVD) supplied) describes all of the parameters in LCOS, the operating system used by LANCOM products.
 This guide is an aid to users during the configuration of devices by means of WEBconfig or the telnet console.